escherize/huff/readme.md

 ;;=> <div style="width:10px;"></div>
 ```

-## Extendable Grammer
+## Extendable Grammar

-We now offer some super-deep customization of the hiccup grammer.
+We now offer some super-deep customization of the hiccup grammar.

 With this power, you can write new tags that can parse (and validate) their inputs.